 Save Time: Time is money, so who wants to spend money hunting for tools?
 Knowing exactly where your hand tools and fasteners are located means you can grab what you need and get to work.

 Maintain Your Inventory: Drill bits?
 Check.
 Hammer?
 Check.
 Big-Gulp?
 Double check.
 An organized storage solution makes it easy to take stock.
 It’s easy to see what needs to be replaced or repaired when everything isn’t in a big pile.
 You won’t waste money on things you already have and can’t find, and you’ll notice if you’re running low on smaller items.

-Ergonomics: Another thing you can save with a good system is your back!
+Ergonomics: Another (maybe the most important!) thing you can save with a good drawer system is your back!
 Climbing in and out of a truck or van all day, and stooping to root through unorganized tools and equipment can be really hard on your back and knees over time.
 Some solutions will save the wear-and-tear on your body (we ain’t getting any younger, folks).
 That’s one of the awesome features we built into DECKED.

 The How-To of Work Truck Organization